 And in that vain, I think Solo Build It is a fine web business builder if you don’t mind building with Block Builder and following their Action Guide.

 That said, they do have a plan where if you already have a WordPress site or want to build using WP, you can subscribe to their SBI for WP plan.
 This provides you with their business-building tools and education but it leaves the CMS to the open-source WordPress.
 You’re also on your own with some of the hosting functions so it’s not as much of an all-in-one solution if you don’t go with SBI’s native Block Builder.

 So if you’re still looking for an all-in-one web business builder that’s very much like Solo Build It but natively supports WordPress, then I would recommend Wealthy Affiliate or WA.
-While I don’t use WA’s platform to host this World of Waterfalls website (as I doubt even their platform can handle the specific needs of this beast of a website), I am using it to help my wife start her blog.
+While I don’t use WA’s platform to host this World of Waterfalls website (as I doubt even their platform can handle the specific needs of this beast of a website), I am using it to help my wife start her blog as well as my own homeownership blog.
 This is especially since I’ve now gotten comfortable with WordPress after all the growing pains that I had gone through.